pommjes/robotic-arm/README.md

 If anyone wants to work on it, I recommend working on the software as it is extremely rudimentary at this point only being able to perform the most basic things.

+### AI usage:

+**This project was done by me.
+AI assisted me.** This project introduced me to many new challanges like complex electric circuits, cimplicated coding (for me) as well as new physics concepts and many more.
+**I used AI for some research for parts, solving hard problems and to assist my decision making process here and there**.
+I am sure that I would not have solved the big problems I faced if I hadnt used any AI.
+But I definitely did the work by myself and did ***not*** just do what the AI told me to do.

+(AI in this context means LLMs, i.e. Chatgpt, Gemini, Grok etc)